Course Title: Transformative Research & Evaluation

 Your course assessment conforms to RMIT assessment principles, regulations, policies, procedures and instructions which are available for review online: http://www1.rmit.edu.au/browse;ID=c15i3ciaq8ca

-In this course there are three assessments.
+There are three assessments in this course.
 It is essential that you participate fully in the course activities as they have been designed to prepare you for assignments and to meet the intended learning outcomes of the course.
-The assessments are comprised of: